BuildFarBox/FarBox-Doc/docs/3 Configs/3 post configs.markdown

 Default value is `public`.

-It can be any charaters less than 20 letters.
+It can be any characters less than 20 letters.

 ### toc